 The recipe comes from Matt and Ted Lee’s book: The Lee Bros.
-Simple Fresh Southern: Knockout Dishes with Down-Home Flavor, and I adapted it just slightly, by adding a the seeds from a whole vanilla bean.
-It’s not at all hard to make, but does require a little planning since you need to chill the custard thoroughly before transferring it to your ice cream maker.
+Simple Fresh Southern: Knockout Dishes with Down-Home Flavor, and I adapted it just slightly, by adding the seeds from a whole vanilla bean.
+It’s not at all hard to make but does require a little planning since you need to chill the custard thoroughly before transferring it to your ice cream maker.

 Bourbon Vanilla Ice Cream

 This bourbon vanilla ice cream is the perfect balance of vanilla and bourbon.
 It takes simple vanilla ice cream and gives it a boozy bourbon boost.
 You'll love this sweet and simple ice cream that is perfect on its own or covered in hot fudge.

 Prep Time: 40 minutes plus overnight cooling

 - 1 teaspoon pure vanilla extract